Pegasys; Pegasys ProClick

 - This drug may cause eye problems that may lead to loss of eyesight or blindness.
 Tell the doctor if your child has eye problems or has had them in the past.
 Get your child eye exams as you were told by the doctor.
 Talk with the doctor.

 - It is not known if this drug will prevent liver failure or other liver problems like cancer.
 Talk with the doctor.

-- This drug may be used with ribavirin.
-If you are also taking ribavirin, talk with the doctor about the risks and side effects that may happen.
+- This drug may be used with other drugs to treat your child’s health condition.
+If your child is also taking other drugs, talk with your child’s doctor about the risks and side effects that may happen.

 - Loss of eyesight.